Panda4817/remindsy/README.md

 Reminds you to buy cards and presents for friends and family a week or 2 weeks in advance of their birthday and/or anniversary.

 ## Features I want to add
-- Import birthdays from contacts and phone calendars
+- Import birthdays/anniversaries from contacts and phone calendars
 - Design a cool splash screen

 ## Requirements